Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Introduction

-Note that the spectrum of operators, $H$, of the form~\eqref{e:basicHA} can have any spectral type for large energies: absolutely continuous, singular continuous (see e.g.~\cite{Si:95}), or dense pure point (see e.g.~\cite{CaLa:90}).
+Note that the spectrum of operators of the form~\eqref{e:basicHA} can have any spectral type for large energies: absolutely continuous, singular continuous (see e.g.~\cite{Si:95}), or dense pure point (see e.g.~\cite{CaLa:90}).
 Moreover, examples exist for which the spectrum has Lebesgue measure zero and even arbitrarily small but positive Hausdorff dimension (see e.g.~\cite{DaFiGo:21}).
-Despite the potentially wild behavior of the spectrum, our results show that, at high energy, the spectrum wants to be absolutely continuous.
-One version of this is that, when smoothed at scale $\rho^{-N}$ for any $N>0$, the spectral measure becomes similar to that of the pure Laplacian.
+Despite the potentially wild behavior of the spectrum, our results show that, at high energy, the spectrum wants to be absolutely continuous; see for example Corollaries~\ref{c:1}. \ref{c:2}, \ref{LP:cor1}, and~\ref{LP:corLya}.